 Shea Butter

-Shea butter is loaded with antioxidants and natural vitamins, including vitamin A, vitamin E and vitamin F. These give it the ability to smooth wrinkles, prevent scars, and even soothe eczema and skin allergies.
+Shea butter is loaded with antioxidants and natural vitamins, including vitamin A, vitamin E and vitamin F. These allow it to smooth wrinkles, prevent scars, and even soothe eczema and skin allergies

 Goat Milk

-It also naturally contains lactic acid, an AHA which breaks down the bonds that hold dead skin cells together, revealing healthy, fresh skin.
+It also naturally contains lactic acid, an AHA that breaks down the bonds that hold dead skin cells together, revealing healthy, fresh skin.

 Olive Oil

 Olive oil is rich in antioxidants, which make it an excellent anti-aging choice.
-It also contains oleic acid and polyphenols, both of which can improve the skin’s texture and tone.
+It also contains oleic acid and polyphenols, which can improve the skin’s texture and tone.

 Honey